 Healthy Body = Healthy Mind

 This has been mentioned earlier, but being able to remain mindful really does work towards losing weight.
-Yoga makes you more aware of yourself, your connection to food and your overall wellbeing.
-Being aware of these things means that you will be more cautious of things that you eat, things that you do and the way that you feel about yourself.
-Having mindfulness will allow you to read signs of hunger and fullness, as well as being able to control cravings.
+Yoga makes you more aware of yourself, your connection to food, and your overall wellbeing.
+Being aware of these things means that you will be more cautious of things that you eat, things that you do, and the way that you feel about yourself.
+Having mindfulness will allow you to read signs of hunger and fullness, as well as be able to control cravings.
 You will focus your attention on the present, resulting in much better eating habits.
 The mindfulness diet is a great way to lose weight and maintain a healthy lifestyle.